stereobooster/react-snap/Readme.md

 Pre-renders web app into static HTML.
 Uses headless chrome to crawl all available links starting from the root.
 Heavily inspired by [prep](https://github.com/graphcool/prep) and [react-snapshot](https://github.com/geelen/react-snapshot), but written from scratch.
 Uses best practices to get best loading performance.

-**Does not depend on React**.
-The name is inspired by `react-snapshot` and because the initial goal was to enable seamless integration with `create-react-app`.
-Actually, it works with any technology.
-Considering to change the name.

 ## Features

-- Enables SEO (google, duckduckgo...) and SMO (twitter, facebook...) for SPA.
+- Enables **SEO** (google, duckduckgo...) and **SMO** (twitter, facebook...) for SPA.
-- Works out-of-the-box with [create-react-app](https://github.com/facebookincubator/create-react-app) - no code-changes required.
+- **Works out-of-the-box** with [create-react-app](https://github.com/facebookincubator/create-react-app) - no code-changes required.
-- Uses real browser behind the scene, so no issue with unsupported HTML5 features, like WebGL or Blobs.
+- Uses **real browser** behind the scene, so no issue with unsupported HTML5 features, like WebGL or Blobs.
-- Crawls all pages starting from the root, no need to list pages by hand, like in `prep`.
-- With prerendered HTML and inlined critical CSS you will get fast first paint, like with [critical](https://github.com/addyosmani/critical).

-Please note: some features are experimental, but prerendering is considered stable enough.
+- Does a lot of load **performance optimization**.
+[Here are details](doc/load-performance-optimizations.md), if you are curious.
+- **Does not depend on React**.
+The name is inspired by `react-snapshot`.
+Works with any technology.
+- npm package does not have compilation step, so **you can fork** it, change what you need and install it with GitHub URL.

+**Zero configuration** is the main feature.
+You do not need to worry how does it work or how to configure it.
+But if you are curious [here are details](doc/behind-the-scenes.md).

 ## Basic usage with create-react-app